 Upon graduation, a student will receive two official transcripts at no charge.
 The cost for each additional transcript will be \$10.

-To request an official transcript, visit the Welcome Center or complete an online request at www.VictoriaCollege.edu/TranscriptRequest.
+To request an official transcript, visit the Welcome Center or complete the form available at www.VictoriaCollege.edu/TranscriptRequest.